Binance Market Update (2022-07-06)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, up by 2.77% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.91T, down by -0.12% over the last day, according to CoinMarketCap data.

 Top stories of the day: